gardener-attic/component-cli/docs/reference/components-cli_image-vector_generate-overwrite.md

 ```
       --add-comp stringArray   path to the component descriptor directory
       --comp string            path to the component descriptor directory
-  -h, --help                   help for get
+  -h, --help                   help for generate-overwrite
       --out string             The path to the image vector that will be written.
 ```